 warm and rain/windproof gear,

 mosquito repellant (this is not a problem, but to help provide protection against flies),

 In the summer months bring a swimming trunks/costume

-There are set departure dates for this ride lasting 8 days / 7 nights.
+This is an 8 day/7 night programme with 6 days riding available on set dates.
 It may be possible to arrange other dates for groups of 6 or more.

 |Riding days||Product item description||£|